 But when he staged one of the best comebacks in US Open history, everyone wanted to see how it was done.
 And within minutes, they were able to, thanks to IBM Watson powering US Open 2017 highlights.

 Watson assembled a clip reel within five minutes of the end of every match at this year’s Open, making highlights and key moments available to fans two to 10 hours more quickly than during previous years.
 The event marked the official launch of IBM Watson Media, a new business unit that leverages Watson’s leading AI capabilities to meet the future needs of broadcasters and their audiences.

-The Streaming Media Readers’ Choice Awards 2017 are now open for voting.
-Conducted annually since 2007, the awards represent the online video industry’s shining stars as selected by users.
-Categories range from cloud based solutions, like the Live Streaming Platform category, to physical offerings, like Encoding Hardware (Live).
-This year, IBM Cloud Video has been nominated in the following categories for the following solutions:
+Winners for the Streaming Media Readers’ Choice Awards 2017 have now been announced.
+Representing the online video industry’s shining stars as selected by users, categories ranged from cloud based solutions, like the Live Streaming Platform category, to physical offerings, like Encoding Hardware (Live).
+This year, IBM Cloud Video took home three awards at the ceremony in the following categories: